RagnarB83/ash-documentation/docs/job-types.rst

 The double-ended strategy involves use of the climbing image NEB method which also results in a minimum energy path between reactant and product.
 See :doc:`neb` for documentation.

-An eigenvector-following algorithm is also available via the geomeTRIC library (OptTS=True option).
+An eigenvector-following algorithm is also available via the geomeTRIC library (TSOpt=True option).
 This option is only feasible when a good guess for the saddlepoint geometry is available, e.g. from a surface scan, previous NEB/NEB-CI job etc. It furthermore requires a good initial approximation to the Hessian (default: exact Hessian in first step).
 See :doc:`Geometry-optimization` for all features.